pydanny/pydanny-event-notes/DjangoConEurope2013/CBVs.rst

     * DSF President since June 2010
     * CTO and co-founder of TradesCloud

-About CBVs
+Why CBVs?
 ============

-* Introduced in Django 1.3 in 2011
+Introduced in Django 1.3 in 2011.
+What's the history?

 History per 2005
 -------------------